SAP-samples/hana-xsa-calculation-view-anonymity/README.md

 You can find more information in [this help document](https://help.sap.com/viewer/6b94445c94ae495c83a19646e7c3fd56/latest/en-US/bea764423908440b9237732a72dde846.html)
 - The space in which you will deploy the repository must be mapped to the tenant database.
 More information [in this tutorial](https://www.sap.com/developer/tutorials/xsa-tenant-db-space.html)

-**For SAP Cloud Platform**

-- An productive account in SAP Cloud Platform with subaccounts in Neo and Cloud Foundry. **HDI containers included in the trial account will not work**
-- SAP Web IDE Full Stack enabled
-- An instance of the SAP HANA Service in Cloud Foundry with the script server enabled.
-The version of the database must be 2.0 SPS03 or higher.

 ## Download and Installation
 1. In SAP Web IDE, right-click on the workspace and choose `Git - > Clone Repository`.